k2-fsa/sherpa/docs/source/onnx/tauri/vad-asr-file.rst

 .. code-block:: bash

-   cargo tauri dev
+   npm run dev

 To build a release binary:

 .. code-block:: bash

-   cargo tauri build
+   npm run build

 The output is in ``src-tauri/target/release/bundle/``.